 The latest Animated Show in the Littlest Pet Shop franchise, which premiered on The Hub on November 10, 2012.Developed by My Gym Partner's a Monkey's creators Timothy Cahill and Julie McNally Cahill, the series follows Blythe Baxter and her father as they move into a Big City apartment above the Littlest Pet Shop - a day-camp for pets of all kinds.
 Her adventures begin when she discovers that she alone can miraculously understand and talk to all of the pets.
 Learning that the pet shop is about to close down because of the Largest Ever Pet Shop, which is run by the Biskitt family, Blythe agrees to help save the pet shop.
 After this initial setup, the series focuses on Blythe and the pets' wacky adventures.In America, Shout!
 Factory has released several first season episodes on DVD.
-The entire first and second seasons are also available for streaming on Netflix.Not to be confused with Littlest Pet Shop (1995) or Littlest Pet Shop Presents, which have their own entries.The series has been renewed for a third season.A recap page is now up.For a list of Shout-Outs, go here.
+The entire first and second seasons are also available for streaming on Netflix.Not to be confused with Littlest Pet Shop (1995) or Littlest Pet Shop Presents, which have their own entries.The series has been renewed for a third season.Now has a comic book from IDW Publishing.A recap page is now up.For a list of Shout-Outs, go here.

 Absentee Actor: The following is a list of episodes where any of the main pets are absent.